 Despite many similarities, it is not yet clear if dysthymia and high-functioning depression are exactly the same.
 People are still fleshing out the definition of the latter.

-Correlation With Success, Ambition, Perfectionism, and Anxiety
+High-Functioning Depression’s Correlation With Success, Ambition, and Perfectionism

 The label of “high-functioning depression” does not stipulate a thriving career or additional mental health issues.
-People with this type of depression, however, are likely to be successful, ambitious, perfectionistic, lonely or anxious.
+People with this type of depression, however, are likely to be successful, ambitious, perfectionistic, lonely, or anxious.
 These traits are often related to depressive thinking and behavior.
 Wright offered some examples in her piece about high-functioning depression:

 - Relentless self-criticism and doubt